tomslee/airbnb-data-collection/README.md

     python airbnb.py -asa "City Name"

-This adds a city to the `search_area` table, and a set of neighborhoods to the `neighborhoods` table.
+This adds a city to the `search_area` table.
+It used to add a set of neighbourhoods to the neighborhoods table, but as only "-sb" searches are now supported that no longer happens.

 Add a survey description for that city: